randymized/malifi/Readme.md

 Some other key features of Malifi are:

-* Multiple site support: each domain served may have its own filesystem tree.
+* Multiple site (and layer) support: each domain served may have its own filesystem tree.
   Provision also exists for pages and resources that are common to one or more site, establishing an inheritance heirarchy for sites.
 A skin may inherit from and override a site's default resources.